SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/kyma/deploy-app-to-kyma.md

 ## Usage scenario

-Deploy the project to SAP BTP Kyma runtime using [Helm](https://helm.sh/) Configurations
+Deploy the project to SAP BTP Kyma runtime using Helm configurations.
+See [Helm](https://helm.sh/).

 ## Prepare for Production

-1. Navigate to package.json file in the root folder of your application.
+1. Navigate to `package.json` file in the root folder of your application.

-2. Add `"@sap/xb-msg-amqp-v100": "^0"` to the **dependencies** section of package.json file.
+2. Add `"@sap/xb-msg-amqp-v100": "^0"` to the **dependencies** section of `package.json ` file.

-3. Add the below code to the **requires** section of package.json file
+3. Add the below code to the **requires** section of package.json file.

     ```json
     "messaging": {